-In the US, the restaurant industry generates about 11.4 million tons of food waste annually at a cost of roughly $25 billion every year.
-One study shows that restaurants could realize an additional $620 million in profit potential per year by adopting prevention solutions.
+The U.S. restaurant industry generates about 11.4 million tons of wasted food annually at a cost of roughly $25 billion every year.
 For every $1 invested in food waste reduction efforts, restaurants can realize about $8 of cost savings.

 Quick tips to prevent & reduce food waste in restaurants/hospitality:

 • Conduct a waste audit.
-Determine what your waste is and how much it's costing your business.
+Determine what you waste and how much it's costing your business.

 • Crop Planning.
 Meet with a local farmer to plan your menu around what is in season or available.

-• Be creative.
-Be creative with kitchen excess.
-Create new dishes out of repurposed ingredients like broths, stocks and soups.
+• Be creative with kitchen excess.
+Create new dishes out of repurposed ingredients like broths, stocks, and soups.
 Use unusual parts of produce like squash blossoms and stems.

 • Donate.
-Instead of tossing extra produce, canned goods or prepared but unserved food, contact a local food bank or shelter.
+Instead of tossing extra produce, canned goods, or prepared but unserved food, develop relationships with local food banks and shelters.
+Feeding the Carolinas can help you find neighboring agencies.
 Feeding the Carolinas Foodbanks

-• DHEC supports and encourages donation.
+• SCDES supports and encourages donation.
 Is it legal for restaurants and other businesses to donate?
 YES!

 Benefits: